Last updated July 6, 2021

 - 🕙 Stay until the end

-- 🗣 Don't talk over the activists, artists, or MC while they're on stage
+- 🗣 Don't talk over the nonprofits, artists, or MC while they're on stage

 - 📱Put down your phone, be present, and listen